yongchaofan/tinyTerm/docs/README.md

 ## Project philosophy
-tinyTerm is intended to be small, simple and scriptable, WIN32 executable is only 352KB, source code is consist of 7 files totaling 140KB, ~5000 sloc, only required external dependency is libssh2.
+tinyTerm is intended to be small, simple and scriptable, x64 executable is only 255KB, source code is consist of 6 files totaling 140KB, ~5000 sloc, only required external dependency is libssh2.

-User interface design is minimal too, there is one window, main menu shares title bar space, scrollbar hidden until user trys to scroll back, only one dialog for makeing connections,
+User interface design is minimal,, main menu shares title bar space, scrollbar hidden until user trys to scroll back, only one dialog for makeing connections,

 ## Building
-Makefiles are provided for building with MSYS2+MingW64/32
+Makefiles are provided for building with MSYS2+MingW64/32, also a cmd file for building with Visual Studio building tools.

     Makefile    building 32bit tinyTerm.exe for Windows 7/10 using wincng crypto Makefile64  building 64bit tinyTerm64.exe for Windows 7/10 using wincng crypto